Tomasz0720/WordToNumberForKotlin/README.md

 ## Problems

-If you find any errors or bugs with the code, raise an issue through [Github](https://github.com/Tomasz0720/WordToNumberForKotlin.git).
-You can also email [tomaszapuzio@gmail.com](mailto:tomaszapuzio@gmail.com) directly.
+If you find a bug or something doesn't work as expected,
+- Open an issue on [Github](https://github.com/Tomasz0720/WordToNumberForKotlin.git)
+- Or email me directly at [tomaszapuzio@gmail.com](mailto:tomaszapuzio@gmail.com)

 ## Contributers